batesk52/DOT-FAA-AR-03-19-Calculator/README.md

 					 Dictionary of raw data, with specimen ID's as keys & test data as values § Returns:
 				 None - it adds the data of interest to an existing plot

-	report.py
-	This file is designed for creating automated PDF reports
-	• PDF()
-		This class contains all the templates for PDF reporting.
-Child classes can use the templates generated in this class.
-		○ Function
-			TBD
-			§ Arguments:
-				□ TBD
-		○ Function 2
-			TBD
-			§ Arguments:
-				□ TBD
-	• AGATE_WP3_3_033051_115(PDF)
-		This is a child method of the PDF class.
-The PDF class houses the templates, and the Report class creates different configurations of these pages.
-As the name suggests, this class is used to recreate AGATE WP3.3-033051-115
-		○ Function
-			TBD
-			§ Arguments:
-				□ TBD
-		○ Function 2
-			TBD
-			§ Arguments:
-				□ TBD

-	BRL_study.py
-	Loads all raw data from BRL database
-	• [no class]
-		 convert_units(rawdata)
-			 Used to convert lbf to kN, in to mm, Farenheit to Celsius
-			 Arguments:
-				 Rawdata
-					 Data data from test machine, imported into standard format
-			 Returns:
-				 rawdata
-					 Modifies the argument & returns it in converted units brl(dataframe_dict, od_inches)
-			 Used to calculate BRL in kilo-pounds per linear inch, from test data stored as kilonewtons & millimeters
-			 Arguments:
-				 dataframe_dict
-					 Dataframe with specimen ID's as the keys, and the raw data of each test as the value od_inches
-					 The outer diameter of the tube tested, in inches
-			 Returns:
-				 TBD